Skip to main content

 For a more detailed tutorial of this installation method, click here.

-Follow these steps to create an EC2 instance in AWS, insert a command in the user data that will install the enforza agent at provision time, and retrieve the claimKey from the console log after provisioning.
+Follow these steps to create an EC2 instance in AWS, insert a command in the user data that will install the enforza agent at provision time, and the auto-register to your account.

 Step 1: Log in to AWS Management Console